Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

-It is widely seen that university guidelines encourage the participation from a broader audience with in the university, including students, research and teaching staff in their policy creation and application in specific academic settings, e.g., curriculum design.
+Encouraging active participation from students, teaching and research staff, and other university stakeholders in both AI policy creation and its application across specific academic contexts is a pattern observed widely across university guidelines worldwide.
 For example, Duke University's guideline states that